From Predictions to Representations

 NAACL, 2019.
 Instead of asking "is this token a noun?", they asked: "does the geometry of the representations encode the entire syntax tree?"

-The key idea: find a linear transformation under which the squared L2 distance between word representations encodes parse tree distance:
+A structural probe finds a linear transformation under which the squared L2 distance between word representations encodes parse-tree distance:

 Hewitt, J., Manning, C. D.